onebeastchris/PickPack/README.md

 - Restart the server.

 ### Usage:
 - Configure the ip/port in the config.yml.
-The file is located under /Geyser/extensions/PickPack/config.yml.
+The file is located under `/Geyser-xxx/extensions/PickPack/config.yml`.
 These are needed so the automatic transfer packet works.
-- Place packs that are applied by default go in the "defaultPacks" folder. (located in Geyser/extensions/PickPack/defaultPacks)
+- Place packs that are applied by default go in the "DefaultPacks" folder. (located in `/Geyser-xxx/extensions/PickPack/DefaultPacks`)
-- Place packs that players can optionally turn on go in the "optionalPacks" folder. (located in Geyser/extensions/optionalPacks)
+- Place packs that players can optionally turn on go in the "OptionalPacks" folder. (located in `/Geyser-xxx/extensions/OptionalPacks`)
 - Reload the extension using `/pickpack reload`, or restart the server.

 ### Commands: